 Reason for site: Unfortunately, I’ve come to realize that there aren’t many fan sites for Rupert which is a shame.
 Rupert is a talented young actor who deserves recognition.
 So Ice Cream Man was born.

 Why do you call yourself Tao: Just a thing.
 It’s been a screen name for a while and I usually use it to apply for anything that will show my actual name on the web.

 Do you own any other sites: Yes.
 Aside from this, ET.net is my other site featuring Ethan and Theresa from Passions.

-Anything else: If you want to know more about ICM, we invite you to read our interview with Jed Medina of the Movie Fanatic.
+Anything else: If you want to know more about Ice Cream Man, we invite you to read our interview with Jed Medina of the Movie Fanatic.
 Read the entire feature here, and below are some excerpts from the interview:

 ♣ ♥ ♦